awsdocs/aws-mobile-developer-guide/doc_source/aws-mobile-cli-reference.rst

       body: { 'test-key': 'test-value' } }

-Similarly, you could invoke the SampleCloudLogicAPI get method as shown below
+Similarly, you could invoke the sampleCloudApi get method as shown below

 .. code-block:: bash

-   awsmobile cloud-api invoke SampleCloudLogicAPI get /items
+   awsmobile cloud-api invoke sampleCloudApi get /items

 The above test will return a value that looks like